-He was indeed quite a smart and knowledgeable person, and was frugal in his entire life; as a noble-born into a powerful and wealthy clan, he barely lived like a rich person.
+He was pretty intelligent and frugal throughout his life; as a noble-born from a powerful and wealthy clan, he had rarely lived like a rich person.

-Also, he was an outstanding politician and a sly opportunist, who was obsessed with power.
+Also, he was an outstanding politician and a sly opportunist obsessed with power.

 Ritual Jade Ware (Yu Die) that Wang Mang Planned to Use in His Fengshan Ceremony (the Most Honorable Rite to Offer Sacrifices to the Heaven) in Mount Tai — National Museum of China